arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/post_api_control_pregel_start.md

 @RESTBODYPARAM{graphName,string,optional,string}
 Name of a graph.
 Either this or the parameters `vertexCollections` and `edgeCollections` are required.
+Please note that there are special sharding requirements for graphs in order to be used with Pregel.

 @RESTBODYPARAM{vertexCollections,array,optional,string}
 List of vertex collection names.
+Please note that there are special sharding requirements for collections in order to be used with Pregel.

 @RESTBODYPARAM{edgeCollections,array,optional,string}
 List of edge collection names.
+Please note that there are special sharding requirements for collections in order to be used with Pregel.

 @RESTBODYPARAM{params,object,optional,}
 General as well as algorithm-specific options.

+The most important general option is "store", which controls whether the results computed by the Pregel job are written back into the source collections or not.

 @RESTDESCRIPTION
 To start an execution you need to specify the algorithm name and a named graph